 “The mysteries of Selma, Alabama”: re-telling and revelation in David Lang’s The Difficulty of Crossing a Field,” ‘Great American Opera’: Trends in American musical theatre, Gregory Herzfeld and Frédéric Döhl (Münster and New York: Waxman-Verlag, forthcoming)

-“Nonrepetition and Personal Style in the Solis and Inventions,” Carlos Chávez and His World (Princeton University Press, forthcoming)
+“Nonrepetition and Personal Style in the Solis and Inventions,” Carlos Chávez and His World, Leonora Saavedra, ed.
+(Princeton University Press, 2015),

 “Canon as agent of revelation in the music of Ligeti,” in Contemporary Music and Spirituality, Sander van Maas and Robert Sholl, eds.
 (Aldershot, UK: Ashgate, 2015)